icehrm/icehrm.github.io/_docs/upgrade.md

-#### Upgrading from IceHrm Pro v14.0 or below to IceHrm Pro v16.0.PRO
+#### Upgrading from IceHrm Pro v14.0 or below to IceHrm Pro latest

 If you have already purchased an older version ofIceHrm Pro, Please contact team@icehrm.com or thilina@gamonoid.com for purchasing IceHrm Pro Upgrade v16.0

-#### Upgrading IceHrm Enterprise v15.0 to IceHrm Pro v16.0.PRO + Enterprise Features
+#### Upgrading IceHrm Enterprise v15.0 to IceHrm Pro latest + Enterprise Features

-Icehrm Enterprise Edition is being replaced with IceHrm Pro v16.0.PRO.
-The reason is that IceHrm Pro v16.0 has all the features of enterprise edition except the recruitment module.
+Icehrm Enterprise Edition is being replaced with IceHrm Pro v16.1.PRO.
+The reason is that IceHrm Pro v16.1 has all the features of enterprise edition except the recruitment module.

 Since IceHrm pro has no restriction on number of employees, we decided that it is unfair for enterprise users to be limited by such restrictions.
-So now you can upgrade your enterprise edition to icehrm pro v16.0.
+So now you can upgrade your enterprise edition to icehrm pro v16.1.
 Please follow instructions below.

 1. Download IceHrmPro.zip from upgrade email you have received